Spark New Zealand: 2000s

 In 2000, Xtra signed up its 300,000th customer.
 Telecom also raised its shareholding in AAPT to 100%.

 Evidence emerged in early 2002 of Telecom having exploited an ill-considered, or fraudulently made to order, accounting standard (FRS38) to inflate its year 2001 reported profit by some $263 million.
 This standard required holding companies to incorporate profits and losses of associate companies into their group accounts by way of "equity accounting" except when the associate is insolvent.
 Being insolvent has been wrongly taken as substantial evidence that the holding company will no longer share in the associates profits and losses.
 The associate company Southern Cross Cables paid Telecom $263 million in dividends as per (note 2 of) Telecom's 2001 annual accounts, $US200m as per Southern Cross's annual accounts.

 Southern Cross opened for (limited) business in November 2000 and its income from operations to 30 June 2001 was only $US13 million ($US55 million for the 2002 year).
 Southern Cross were insolvent to the extent of $US24 million as at 30 June 2000 and this increased to $US280 million as at June 2001 as a result of the dividends and other (net) expenses ($328 million in 2002).
 The dividends were treated as income in Telecom's accounts there being nothing in FRS 28 to say that they should not be although such inclusion did breach an overall requirement that the accounts present a fair view.

-In 2003, a new logo was launched.
+In 2003, a new logo was launched costing $140,000.

 In 2004, Telecom purchased Gen-i Ltd (in May) and Computerland Ltd (in September).
 The company had 36 retail stores around the country.
 During the year, the company won the Roger Award for the Worst Transnational Corporation operating in New Zealand.

 In 2005, Telecom introduced "Bitstream", a 256 kbit ADSL service sold at wholesale prices (at approximately 10% below the retail price) to other ISPs.
 Telecom also posted a profit of NZ$916 million.
 The company also launched online retail store Ferrit launches with about 150 retailers.